rocksdanister/rePaper/readme.md

 * rePaper will pause when running fullscreen application or games (~0% cpu & gpu usage; main execution thread is stopped, background thread used for monitoring).
 * rePaper will pause when application focus change (optional).
 * Application rule: Set specific rePaper sleep rules based on running application.
-* Ultrawide resolution support, multimonitor systems partially supported.
+* Ultrawide resolution support, multimonitor system support.
 * Toggle windows 10 Light/Darkmode automatically based on time (optional).
 * Automatically detect clock, text color based on wallpaper (picture wallpaper only).
 * Your areas weather might not always be exciting, all the weather effects are user selectable.